Nominees for election to the Board of the EPS Plasma Physics Division 2025

 The term of service will be four years from summer 2025 to summer 2029, renewable by mutual agreement for a second four-year term.
 The first meeting that newly elected Board members are expected to attend will take place in Vilnius, Lithuania on Sunday 6th July 2025.

-The continuing membership of the EPS-PPD Board 2020 to 2025 comprises:
+The continuing membership of the EPS-PPD Board from 2025 to 2029 comprises:

 1. Kristel Crombé (chair)